 For the first six months of 2018 Amazon will likely bunker down on creating and perfecting regional distribution networks, and we could well see high profile partnerships aimed at helping to make that happen.
-Larger retailers, such as Harvey Norman and JB HiFi could be hardest hit in this initial trading period, as their range will overlap the most with what Amazon could offer.
+Larger retailers, such as Harvey Norman and JB HiFi could be the hardest hit in this initial trading period, as their range will overlap the most with what Amazon could offer.

 Amazon will also likely want Australians to purchase an Amazon Prime membership (this might be available earlier, for example in late 2017), as it seems probable that they will want to raise revenue and create a repeat customer base as soon as is viable.
-In the United States an Amazon Prime membership is about US $99 per year, and it could start at AUS $100 per year here.
+In the United States, an Amazon Prime membership is about US $99 per year, and it could start at AUS $100 per year here.

 In the second half of 2018, predictions become a bit more woolly, but we can still have a guess at what might happen.